Steps to Getting a Book Published

 Sign the Contract

 A book contract is a legally binding agreement between an author and a book publisher.
 It outlines the obligations and rights of each party in the agreement.
-It also details the financial arrangement between author and publisher.
+It also details the financial arrangement between the author and the publisher.

 Many hands will be touching your manuscript before it gets into print.
 If you're an author for one of the major book publishers, a whole team of people will be involved in preparing your book for publication.
 You will be involved in most of those processes, and it might be painful.